How can you use behavioural nudges in business travel?

-It goes without saying that we all want to save as much money as we can on business travel.
+It goes without saying that we all want to save as much money as we can and implementing behavioural nudges in business travel can be the way to do this.
 For lots of companies implementing a travel policy is the easiest way to keep costs within your budget.
 The problem is that very rigid travel policies can cause more problems than they solve.

 For example, whilst you might not want your employees to book anytime returns, the reality is they might need to if a last-minute, urgent meeting comes up.
 In that case your booker would either require some flexibility or need to book out of policy.
 But for every exceptional case, there are probably going to be lots of other (more common!) cases where staff book expensive anytime returns on rail travel unnecessarily.

-So what can you do to contain your business travel expenses?
+So what can you do to minimise your business travel expenses?

 Use behavioural nudges to influence business travel booking behaviour

 Changing business travel policy can be a lengthy process.
 It’s often the case that it’ll need to be agreed by lots of different stakeholders.
 As a result, it might end up being too limiting for your travellers.
 But there is another way…